kejacobson/MDOAeroelasticBenchmark/_sources/opt_problem.rst.txt

 Buffet Onset Constraint
 =======================

-For case 4, a buffet onset constraint is added such that the lift at cruise has a 30\% margin to the predicted buffet onset based on the semiempirical buffet envelope model of :cite:t:`Berard2009`.
+For case 4, a buffet onset constraint is added at two conditions.
+For the high lift condition, the lift must have a 30\% margin to the predicted buffet onset condition.
+The high lift buffet condition is considered at the starting cruise mass (see the fuel burn objective computation) at Mach 0.82 and the ceiling of 37,000 ft.
+The second buffet condition is that the aircraft must be buffet free at a high speed condition.
+The high speed condition is Mach 0.89 at the ceiling of 37,000 ft with the starting cruise mass.
+Participants are free to model the buffet onset how they wish, but the semiempirical buffet envelope model of :cite:t:`Berard2009` is provided as well.

 .. \input{\tablepath/ConstraintsGeneric.tex}